OGGM/oggm-edu/docs/index.rst

    Model.
 These notebooks are targetting graduate students or scientists aiming to learn how the model works.

+OGGM-Edu focuses on interactive content and numerical glacier experiments.
+We do not provide much resources about fundamentals in glaciology or climate science: for auch textbook material, refer to the excellent :ref:`other_resources`, which OGGM-Edu intends to complement.

 .. _title_apps:

 Interactive apps